-By now you have an extensive business plan drawn up for your gym and have a fair idea about how it is supposed to look when it’s up and running.
+By now you have an extensive business plan drawn up with a fair idea about how it is supposed to look when it’s up and running.
 The next step is to get the paperwork out of the way.
-Like any other business, owning your own gym has its fair share of legalities that have to be dealt with.
+Like any other business, owning a gym has its fair share of legalities that have to be dealt with.

 - State licensing requirements are essential.
 Follow them to ensure the legal operation of your gym.
 Business and tax registrations are very important and should be duly filed on time in order to avoid hefty fines.

-Small Business Administration provides an in-depth knowledge regarding the legalities of opening a business and various state-wise regulations which you should be aware of.
+Small Business Administration provides in-depth knowledge regarding the legalities of launching a business and various state-wise regulations which you should be aware of.

 - For operational safety, having insurance is also critical.
 It’s important to remember that gym members and staff are vulnerable to injury and damage from accidents.